Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Existence of flips

 Applying \autoref{lemma:flips-key-identity} with $j = i$ yields $\Mob(M_i + \lceil A' \rceil) = M_i$.
 Combining this with \autoref{eq:flips-descend-of-b-divisors:surjection} we obtain that every section in the vector space $\myB^0(S', \{B_{S'}\}; \sO_{S'}(\lceil M_{i,S'}+A_{S'}\rceil))$ vanishes along $\lceil A_{S'} \rceil$.

 As the support of $\lceil A_{S'} \rceil$ is equal to the exceptional locus of $g \colon S' \to \overline{S}$ (by definition of terminalization), to prove the proposition it is enough to show that there exists an element of $|M_{i,S'}|$ which does not intersect $\lceil A_{S'} \rceil$.
 Assume by contradiction the opposite.
-Then, as $|M_{S'}|$ is free, there exists an element $M \in |M_{i,S'}|$ which does not contain any component of $\lceil A_{S'}\rceil$ in its support, see \autoref{rem:general_element}.
+Then, as $|M_{i,S'}|$ is free, there exists an element $M \in |M_{i,S'}|$ which does not contain any component of $\lceil A_{S'}\rceil$ in its support, see \autoref{rem:general_element}.
 By our contradiction assumption we may then choose $x \in \Supp M \cap \Supp \lceil A_{S'} \rceil$.

-In view of the fact that the exceptional locus of {$S' \to f(S)$} is simple normal crossing and the normalization of $f(S)$ is a klt surface hence is $\bQ$-factorial, we can pick an effective $\Q$-divisor $F$ on $S'$ which is {anti-ample and} exceptional over $f(S)$ and such that $(S',\{B_{S'}\}+F)$ is both klt at $x$ and simple normal crossing at $x$.
+Note that the exceptional locus of {$S' \to f(S)$} is simple normal crossing and the normalization of $f(S)$ is $\bQ$-factorial by \autoref{rem:f_S_Q_factorial}.
+Therefore, we can pick an effective $\Q$-divisor $F$ on $S'$ which is {anti-ample and} exceptional over $f(S)$ and such that $(S',\{B_{S'}\}+F)$ is both klt at $x$ and simple normal crossing at $x$.
 Furthermore, by taking a suitable positive multiple of $F$, for any $0<\delta\ll1$ (to be determined later) we may find $F_{\delta}\geq F$ such that at least one of the exceptional divisors passing through $x$ has coefficient $1-\delta$ in $\{B_{S'}\}+F_{\delta}$ (and $(S',\{B_{S'}\}+F_{\delta})$ is still klt at $x$).
 In particular, the log discrepancy of the exceptional divisor of the blow-up at $x$ with respect to this pair is at most $1+\delta$.
 Then,

 and the latter space, hence also the former, is free at $x$ for sufficiently small $\delta$ by \autoref{theorem:seshadri}.
 Indeed,

 where $\lceil M_{i,S'}+A_{S'}\rceil - (K_{S'}+\{B_{S'}\}+F_{\delta}) \sim_{\bQ} M - F_{\delta}- (\pi|_{S'})^*(K_S+B_S)$ is semiample \autoref{eq:SecondEqualityIn-flips-descend-of-b-divisors}, and \begin{itemize} \item in the first inequality we used that {$-(\pi|_{S'})^*(K_S+B_S)$} is big and semiample, \item in the second and third inequality we used that $-F$ is ample, and that $F_\delta$ is a positive multiple of $F$, and \item the last inequality is a direct consequence of \autoref{lem:flips_seshadri_lower_bound}.